 Generally, resources can have multiple presentations, mostly because there may be multiple different clients expecting different representations.
 Asking for a suitable presentation by a client, is referred as content negotiation.

 Server-driven Vs Agent-driven Content Negotiation

-Practically, you will NOT find much usage of server side negotiations because in that way, you have to make lots of assumptions about client expectations.
-Few things like client context or how client will use the resource representation is almost impossible to determine.
-Apart from that this approach makes the server side code complex, unnecessarily.
+Practically, you will NOT find much usage of server-side negotiations because, in that way, you have to make lots of assumptions about client expectations.
+Few things like client context or how the client will use the resource representation are almost impossible to determine.
+Apart from that this approach makes the server-side code complex, unnecessarily.